sysdiglabs/terraform-aws-secure/modules/integrations/cloud-logs/README.md

 The following resources will be created in each instrumented account:
 - An IAM Role and associated policies that gives the ingestion component in Sysdig's account permission to list and retrieve items from it.

+If instrumenting an AWS Gov account/organization, resources will be created in `aws-us-gov` region.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements